 Clicking the Comment button opens the Edit Comments mask.
-Here you can enter any comment relating to the object.
+Here you can enter any text comments relating to the object.
+Text comments consist of a tag and a comment text.
+On display tags will be rendered as headlines.
+If the tag is left empty, the comment text will be concatenated with the preceding text comments comment text.
 Apart from entering the comment, no other action is performed on the object.